nbeliy/eegBidsCreator/README.md

 Each of these functions must also accept parameters `cli_args = list(str)` and `cfg_args = list(tuple(str,str))`.
 The first one is a list of command line options passed after `--`, second is the list of tuples (key, value) representing all parameters in `PLUGINS` section of configuration file.

 Each function should return an integer 0, indicating that it was run successfully.
-Any other returned value will indicate error and will stop execution.
+Any other returned value will indicate error and will stop execution with code `1xy`, where first digit `1` will indicate that error was produced by plugin, second digit `y` will mark the plugin where error happened (`0 -- RecordingEP`, `1 -- ChannelsEP` etc.), and the last digit `z` will be the same as code returned by plugin.
+If plugin was stopped by raised exception, `z` digit will be 0.

 In order to incorporate printouts of plugin in the logging system, one should include
 ```